izaqyos/OrderProcessingSystemRepo/SYSTEM_DESIGN.md

 4. The **Order Service** sends an `order-created` message to the `orders-queue` in SQS.
 5. The **Delivery Service** continuously polls the `orders-queue`, receives the message, and begins processing the shipment.
 6. When the delivery status changes (e.g., "shipped"), the **Delivery Service** sends an `order-shipped` message to the `delivery-status-queue`.
-7. The **Order Service** polls the `delivery-status-queue` for messages, and upon receiving one, updates the corresponding order's status in its database.
+7.  **[NOT YET IMPLEMENTED]** The **Order Service** should poll the `delivery-status-queue` for messages and update order status.
+Currently, status updates require manual API calls.
-8.  **Customer Notifications**: When order status changes, customers are notified via WebSocket/Server-Sent Events (real-time) or can poll `GET /orders/:id` for updates.
+8.  **Customer Notifications**: When order status changes, customers can poll `GET /orders/:id` for updates. *Real-time notifications via WebSocket/SSE are designed but not yet implemented.*

 > 🎯 **Try It**: Run `./demo/demo.sh` to see this complete flow in action with real API calls.